cooroo/hackintosh/README.md

   </dict>
   </plist>
   ```
-  - `Boot` Section, add below content to config.plist. `-v` argument will print log to screen, `debug=0x100` will prevent autoreboot when kernel panic, `keepsyms=1` will print symbols on kernel panic.
-All there 3 arguments help us understand what's going on when booting.
+  - `Boot` Section.
+Add below content to config.plist. `-v` argument will print log to screen, `debug=0x100` will prevent autoreboot when kernel panic, `keepsyms=1` will print symbols on kernel panic.
+All this 3 arguments help us understand what's going on when booting.
   ```xml
   <key>Boot</key>
   <dict>